alexandr-lebedko/restaurant-webapp/README.md

 ##

+#### Steps

 1. Clone or download project
-2. Create database(with any name)
+2. Create new schema(with any name)
-3. In project's "META-INF/context.xml" specify your database url, username and password
+3. In project's "META-INF/context.xml" specify url to your schema, username and password
-4. Import data to your database from resources/database/dump.sql
+4. Import tables and data to your schema from resources/database/dump.sql
 5. Create folder where loaded images will be stored and specify path to the folder in "resources/image/image.properties"
 6. Copy content from "resources/image/init" to previously created folder
 7. Package project with maven